-Contemporary Styles Ensemble 2 | 1.50 Credits
+Contemporary Styles Ensemble 2 | 1.00 Credit

 This course continues to expose the student to music of a contemporary nature, featuring many artists and their music from the mid 1960's to the present.
 Stylistically speaking, the music being studied and performed exemplifies the fusion of jazz, rock, R&B and Latin along with influences from the Middle East, India and, of course, Africa.
 In addition, a style known as ECM, which is actually the name of a German record company, will also be studied.
 The student will be presented with a tune each week that will be the topic for the lecture.
 The discussion will examine the traits of the music from all angles, including stylistic influences, form, performance factors, feel and finally how the drummer is interpreting the music.
 Then, the student will perform the tune with a professional guitar and bass player.
 The course begins by exploring and performing music with standard time signatures.
 Eventually, odd meters, atypical forms, etc. will be studied and performed.
 The goal is to make the student become a better interpreter of the music and introduce all the new contemporary styles that are important in today's music.
+Contemporary styles that are important in today's music.

 Artists to be studied include Herbie Hancock, Pat Metheny, Dave Holland, John Scofield, Wayne Shorter, Chick Corea and many more.
-This course consists of a weekly one-hour lecture and one-hour lab.
+This course consists of a weekly 30-minute lecture and one-hour lab.